TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

         lifecycle: development
 ```

+Note:
-Note: It's possible to set configuration values using environment variables.
+- It's possible to set configuration values using environment variables.
 See the use of `${TYKDASHBOARDAPITOKEN}` in the above example.
+- Either one or both of the `router` or `scheduler` must be enabled.

 #### Configuration Description